Who can receive Hospice?

 Hospice is for anyone with a life-limiting illness.

-Hospice care is an option for patients with terminal illnesses such as cancer, Alzheimer’s, ALS, AIDS, heart failure, and chronic liver or kidney disease.
-When curative treatments are no longer beneficial, and life expectancy is about six months or less, then hospice care is an option.
+Hospice care is an option for people who have a life-limiting illness with a life expectancy of six months or less, and have chosen to focus on comfort care over curative treatments.
 The focus of care shifts from treating the disease to treating the patient – managing pain and symptoms – to provide comfort and a quality of life.

 Hospice is for families too.